saferpay/sndbx/texts/intro.md

       <td class="text-center"><strong>true</strong></td>
       <td class="text-center"><strong>true</strong></td>
       <td>Everything is okay. <strong>Continue transaction!</strong></td>
+      <td>A full 3D Secure authentication has been performed by the card holder.
+This is the best case scenario!</td>
     </tr>
     <tr>
       <td class="text-center"><strong>false</strong></td>
       <td class="text-center"><strong>true</strong></td>
-      <td><strong>Continue transaction!</strong> Please note, that the card holder did not authenticate him/herself.
-LiabilityShift however is granted by the card holders bank!
-It is your decision, if you want accept this, or if you want the highest level of security!</td>
+      <td><strong>Continue transaction!</strong></td>
+      <td>In some cases, it can be, that the card holders bank grants the LiabilityShift.
+For instance, some banks only require one 3D Secure every 24 hours and the others will be approved, in order to speed up the payment process.
+The LiabilityShift is still granted, however high risk businesses (Jewelery, Electronics, ect.) may want to stick to the highest level of security.
+It is your (The merchant) decision, if you want to accept these transactions, or if you want a full authentication.</td>
     </tr>
     <tr>
       <td class="text-center"><strong>true</strong></td>
       <td class="text-center"><strong>false</strong></td>
       <td><strong>Abort transaction!</strong> Continue at your own risk!</td>
+      <td>In this case, the card holder authenticated him-/herself successfully, but his bank still rejects the LiabilityShift for internal reasons.
+You are allowed to continue, but please note, that you (The merchant) will be liable in case of fraud (See above in this chapter!)!</td>
     </tr>
       <tr>
       <td class="text-center"><strong>false</strong></td>
       <td class="text-center"><strong>false</strong></td>
       <td><strong>Abort transaction!</strong> Continue at your own risk!</td>
+        <td>Similar to the previous case, but this time, the card holder <strong>did not</strong> authenticated him-/herself successfully, which causes the LiabilityShift to be completely rejected.
+You are allowed to continue, but please note, that you (The merchant) will be liable in case of fraud (See above in this chapter!)!
+We highly recommend to not continue!</td>
     </tr>
   </tbody>
 </table>